JonLatane/jonline/generated_certs/README.md

 6. `make restart_be_deployment` to use the cert-manager certificates.

-## Use certs from a "legit" CA or my own CA
+## Use certs from an arbitrary "legit" CA or my own CA
 If you contact me ([Jon Latané](mailto:jonlatane@gmail.com)) I'm happy to generate you a `server.pem` and `server.key` with my CA. You can also use LetsEncrypt, various ACME services, or whatever to generate your own cert/key pair (wildcard certs would be easiest to work with).
 Make sure to specify the domain name you want the certs for (it can be a wildcard).
 With a cert from me, the Jonline app (for Android and iOS) will work, secured, for your instance with no extra configuration.

 1. Ensure this directory has a `server.key` and your updated `server.pem` from your CA.